Looking for a Used Grand Prix in your area?

 Though it's no sports car by any means, the 2001 Grand Prix is plenty fast, with terrific sporty handling and smooth acceleration and shifting, say owners.
 They praise the engine performance, along with the roominess and overall sleek looks.
 The biggest complaint seems to be about the cheaply-made plastic parts, which break or fall off or just don't seem in keeping with the exterior styling.
 It also tends to rattle because of this.
 Rear legroom can be cramped, the dashboard is too cluttered, and low ground clearance means scraping the front end.

-Talk about the 2001 Pontiac Grand Prix
+What's your take on the 2001 Pontiac Grand Prix?

 Pontiac Grand Prix Questions

 My turning signals on the passenger side were flickering like they were going out.
 So I replaced front and back but still flickers fast.
 What else could it be.
 It's just passenger side

 Key Stuck In Ignition

 can't get the key out of the ignition. the car will be in park but the ignition switch won't turn back to the position to let the key out. the steering wheel won't lock either because you can't get t...